OutNav Logo

 Rather than being a measure of progress, change or development, we take "this is for me" to mean; do people feel that the service we provide is supportive and will benefit them?

-Our primary quantitative figure to support this is the number of individuals that continue to engage with the service after their initial consultation, which almost three quarters (73%) do.
+Our primary quantitative figure to support this is the number of individuals that continue to engage with the service after their initial consultation, which almost three-quarters (73%) do.

 Additionally, some former clients/service users still maintain contact with practitioners and drop into the centre to catch up and let us know how they're getting on.
 This continued involvement with the service supports our understanding that we provide a type of support that is not available to our clients elsewhere.